czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

 Think about what Siri does.
 You ask her to set your alarm, to give you the weather, to find a restaurant, to look for places, all from a single entry point.
 Basically, it's a **vocal recognition enabled command interface**.
-And eventhough it's still rough on the edges, I'm positive it's going to become much more powerful in the near future.
+And even though it's still rough on the edges, I'm positive it's going to become much more powerful in the near future.
 Vocal commands are the ultimate user experience, everybody gets it.
 The sole interface that beat vocal commands would be a mind-reading